RuchitaGarde/NLP-inProduction-on-AWS/README.md

 - 05_train
   - Train reviews BERT Transformers Tensorflow Adhoc: Exploring training in notebook on small dataset before converting into script format (for learning purposes).
   - Train reviews BERT Transformers Tensorflow Script: We will run the model in cluster mode.
 Multiple experiments are created & tracked.
+  - Convert BERT Transformers Tensorflow to PyTorch: This is done only for learning purposes.
+However, during deployment, PyTorch model is used.
+  - Analyze Training results with SageMaker debugger: Visualize loss & accuracy using smdebug sagemaker library
+  - Predict Reviews BERT transformers Tensorflow Adhoc: Retrieve the model saved as tar file from within S3 bucket to make predictions in notebook.
+- 06_optimize
+  - Hyperparameter tuning reviews: Hyperparameters include freeze_bert_layer (knowledge transfer vs fine tuning), epochs, batch size, learning rate (for gradient descent) etc.
+- 07_deploy
+  - Deploy reviews BERT PyTorch REST endpoint: We could have deployed any one of PyTorch or Tensorflow models.
+Build a TorchServe Docker image using model file from S3, push image to ECR
+- 08_pipeline
+  - Create Pipeline Train & Deploy Reviews BERT Tensorflow: Step functions are used to create pipeline of executable tasks
+  - Predict Pipeline Reviews BERT Tensorflow REST Enfpoint: Test the model deployed from our pipeline

 ### Data Source